Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Precautions for Cerianna

-Risk Of Misdiagnosis
+Risk of Misdiagnosis

-Inadequate Tumor Characterization And Other ER-Positive Pathology
+Inadequate Tumor Characterization and Other ER-Positive Pathology

 Breast cancer may be heterogeneous within patients and across time.
 CERIANNA images ER and is not useful for imaging other receptors such as HER2 and PR.
 The uptake of fluoroestradiol F 18 is not specific for breast cancer and may occur in a variety of ER-positive tumors that arise outside of the breast, including from the uterus and ovaries.
 Do not use CERIANNA in lieu of biopsy when biopsy is indicated in patients with recurrent or metastatic breast cancer.